WhyAre/tp/docs/DeveloperGuide.md

    1. Test case: `delete 999` (where x is larger than the list size)<br>
       Expected: Error message indicating that index is invalid.

-1. Deleting a student in `SUBMISSION`, `ATTENDANCE`, or `TUTORIAL` view
+1. Deleting a student in `SUBMISSION`, `ATTENDANCE`, or `TUTORIAL` mode

    1. Test case: `delete 0`<br>
       Expected: Error message saying the command format is invalid.

    1. Test case: `delete 1`<br>
-      Expected: Error message saying mode is wrong.
+      Expected: Error message saying mode is wrong, and switching to the correct mode.

 ### Listing tutorial slots